Skip to main content

 }

-• nbf: Not Before - The epoch timestamp when the token starts to be valid.
+• nbf: not before.
+The epoch timestamp when the token becomes valid.

-• sub: It is the Unity Authentication player Id.
+• (Optional) sub: the Unity Authentication user ID.

-• iss: This is the Issuer URL.
+• (Optional) iss: the Issuer URL.
 The expected claim value is https://player-auth.services.api.unity.com.

 curl -XPOST -H "ProjectId: <projectId>" https://player-auth.services.api.unity.com/v1/authentication/session-token \